nakib33/Hypothesis-Tests-for-Strategic-Business-Insights/README.md

 • **Average Lift:** +10 units per store (5% increase)
 • **Confidence:** 95% certain true effect is between +3.8 to +16.2 units

-### 📢 Executive Conclusion
+### Executive Conclusion
-"The advertising campaign **successfully increased sales** by an average of 10 units per store (p < 0.01).
-This statistically significant result suggests the campaign should be considered for scaling to other markets."
+📢 **The advertising campaign **successfully increased sales** by an average of 10 units per store (p < 0.01).
+This statistically significant result suggests the campaign should be considered for scaling to other markets.**

 ---

 ### 5. ANOVA